 This video by Carlos Morales, a former CPS Investigator, has hit the nail on the head and for the whole playlist click here.
 He has recently retired from LegallyKidnapped.net but the information is still up.

 That quote from Adolph Hitler was shocking to say the least.
-Not the fact that it came from him, nothing evil that man said or did surprises me, but the fact that the sentiment has become more true today than when it was written.
+Not the fact that he said it, but the fact that the sentiment has become more true today than when it was written.
 The guise of helping children through the State is advocated heavily through those who are supposed to represent us, and that we the people fall for it.
 To say that we need a system that would force good parents obey and comply to their corruption without consent, is to say that we are indeed guilty until proven innocent.
-An indoctrinated society by an Authoritarian regime, not educated.
 You wouldn’t entrust your children to a regular criminal so why an official criminal?
-Consider this, when have the laws ever stopped anyone who wanted to commit an act of coercion (physical altercations, murder, abuse, theft…)?
-And yet, those who make, protect and serve, and represent the laws are some of the biggest offenders with a high acquittal rate.
+And yet, those who make, protect and serve, and represent the laws are some of the biggest offenders with the highest acquittal rate.
 They have no one to check them except themselves which is how corruption can continue with an extreme oversight, and ZERO accountability.
 Who do they answer to when we the people keep advocating for rights for them to abuse?
 Who do they answer to when they legally violate our rights?
 The problem is people still think they answer to us.
 But how is it that we stick it to them?
 By voting?
 That’s crap.
 The children are the ones that matter, that statement isn’t wrong.
-The children need to be protected above all but government isn’t the answer.
-We are a thoughtful society but often put our thoughts into the wrong solutions.
-The fact that child abuse would still exist without the State still needs to be talked about.

 An Important Contemplation

 Creating a society without the State would be the goal here.
 After all, this doesn’t mean no rules, just no rulers.
 To do this I feel that getting rid of the system that pursues in it’s corruption who add more problems on top of the founding problem, will eliminate the majority of causes that promote abuse in the first place and bring a moral and more educated society together.
 All of the other unnecessary problems that the State was creating won’t be there.
 Which leaves the one and only problem from square one that we should’ve had the focus on all along.
-After all not all parents are abusers and they shouldn’t be punished for the wrong deeds of others.
+After all not all parents are abusers and they shouldn’t be punished for the wrong deeds of others which is what happens in a centralized society.
 One concept that hardly anyone ever considers is that, children are self-owned.
-While temporarily entrusted with their parents, we do NOT own them, and we are required to respect that as individuals as also argued by the N.A.P (Non-Aggression Principle).
-It is our responsibility as parents to teach them and to see to it that we’ve taught them well enough to be own their own, in the world outside of our homes, that doesn’t change.
-Abuse (verbal, emotional, and physical) and negligence is contradictory to the liberty movement as it will scar an individuals independency (thoughts and actions), disables their capacity for openness, compassion and love, their ability to work with others, and coping mechanisms necessary to move forward in life.
+While temporarily entrusted with their parents, we do NOT own them, and we are required to respect that as individuals.
+It’s our responsibility as parents to teach them and to see to it that we’ve taught them well enough to be on their own, in the world outside of our homes, that doesn’t change.
+Abuse (verbal, emotional, and physical) and negligence is contradictory to everything anarchism stands for, as it will scar independent (thoughts and actions).
+Negligence disables their capacity for openness, compassion and love, their ability to work with others, and coping mechanisms necessary to move forward in life.
 And the younger the individual is exposed to this evil, the worse off they will be.
 Education is the primary goal for a peaceful society as having a better knowledge of your surroundings leads to better solutions to problems.
 The goal being, voluntary solutions as opposed to coercion.
 Thus, abuse and negligence have no place in a Stateless society.
 One can only hope that as time goes on, the stigma of negligence and abuse will be long forgotten.
 It’s hard to hear, but there is never going to be a perfect happy utopia where things like this never happen, but we can always do better.
-And we will do much better than we do in the system we live in today.
-Today, it is much easier to condemn than to think.
-I would like to think in a Stateless society, as many ideas will float about without the hinderance of authority, it will be much better to think than to condemn, lest we fall back into the system of fear.
+And we will do much better than we do in the system we live in today4.

 Ending Statement: Well I’m tapped.
-There are so many more ideas out there.
-This is just a start.
-I’m still learning as I am ever the student and seldom the teacher.
-Anything I can do to further free thought or provoke different minds, I will do it.
-I feel my argument is pretty strong, maybe amateur at best.
 As a parent I speak from concern.
 As an anarchist, I speak in the language of freedom.
 If you do not understand these concepts or you have something you would like to share, feel free to comment.
 I do like ending blogs with quotes so I’ll post this here.